Israel targets Iran's security forces and leadership as Iran presses attacks across the region

 Kuwait, which had previously reported a single death, said Wednesday that an 11-year-old girl was killed by falling shrapnel as Kuwaiti forces were intercepting “hostile aerial targets.”
 In addition, three people were killed in the United Arab Emirates and one in Bahrain.

 Rising reported from Bangkok, and Magdy from Cairo.
-Elena Becatoros in Athens, Greece, Melanie Lidman in Tel Aviv, Israel, Elaine Kurtenbach in Bangkok and Giovanna Dell'Orto in Miami contributed to this report.
+Associated Press writer Elena Becatoros in Athens, Greece; Melanie Lidman in Tel Aviv, Israel; Bassem Mroue in Beirut; Elaine Kurtenbach in Bangkok; Simina Mistreanu in Taipei, Taiwan, and Giovanna Dell'Orto in Miami contributed to this report.